opil/documentation/docs/admin/SP/opil_local_sp_install.md

 ```
 sudo docker-compose up
 ```
-To check if everything is working properly follow the guide [Starting from Docker - Local SP.](./opil_local_sp_gettingStarted#fromdockerlocal)
+To check if everything is working properly follow the guide [Starting from Docker - Local SP.].

 ## The Local SP docker working with RAN